 5. Ayvali, Nevsehir

 Ayvali nestles in the breathtakingly scenic Anatolian highlands of Turkey.
 Apart from the gorgeous scenery, the main attractions in Ayvali are the food, wine, coffee, and charming locals.
-To make the most of your time here, book an escorted tour to take in all the highlights.
+To make the most of your time here, book one of our escorted tours to take in all the highlights.

 A big attraction in this area is the chance to soar over the sights in a colorful hot air balloon.
 You can also head off on a camel or horse to explore and also visit the ancient Cappadocia cave dwellings.